kezzayuno/personal-website-sample/README.txt

     5. Go to your browser and type localhost:8080
 3. Run the command in CMD, python -m http.server
     - In your browser search up: localhost:8000
+4. Add the extension on VSCode: Live Server